-10.12 Moving from Plumed 1 to Plumed 2
+10.12 Moving from PLUMED 1 to PLUMED 2

-Syntax in PLUMED 2 has been completely redesigned.
+Syntax in PLUMED 2 has been completely redesigned based on our experience using PLUMED 1, hopefully makeing it clearer, more flexible, and less error prone.
 The main difference is that whereas in PLUMED 1 lines could be inserted in any order, in PLUMED 2 the order of the lines matters.
 This is due to a major change in the internal architecture of PLUMED.
 In version 2, commands (or "actions") are executed in the order they are found in the input file.
 Because of this, you must e.g. first compute a collective variable and then print it later.
 More information can be found in the Section about Getting started.

-Another very important change is in the way groups are used, discussed below.
+Other important changes are in the way groups and units are used, as discussed below.
 Finally, many features appear under a different name in the new version.